(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 It's been exactly ten years since Michael Barnett and Thomas Weiss released Humanitarianism in Question: Politics, Power, Ethics.
 Here, several of the world's leading disaster academics got to discuss theoretical issues that could arise during humanitarian relief efforts.
 The book was acclaimed in the academic world, but criticized for its lack of experience-based knowledge.
-Ayesha Ahmad and James Smith, the editors of the brand new anthology Humanitarian Action and Ethics, fines on it.
-In the book's 17 chapters, which all discuss ethical and moral dilemmas when working during humanitarian disasters, 22 practitioners and 13 academics speak.
-The vast majority write about their own experiences from work in specific crises.
+Ayesha Ahmad and James Smith, the editors of the brand new anthology Humanitarian Action and Ethics, fine it.
+In the book's 17 chapters, which all discuss ethical and moral dilemmas of working during humanitarian disasters, 22 practitioners and 13 academics come to the fore.
+Most people write about their own experiences from work in specific crises.
 Syria, Haiti and the Democratic Republic of Congo are devoted to their own chapters.
 The increasing migration from the Middle East and Africa to Europe is the main theme in several of the chapters.
 However, most of the authors quote their examples from various humanitarian disasters around the world where they have served themselves as doctors, psychiatrists, nurses or something else.
 So most of the contributors work in the health sector.
 Perhaps not so unnatural, since the editors are attached to MSF.
 But still; During humanitarian disasters, more than health professionals are contributing, and I miss the approaches of other practitioners, logistics engineers, engineers, accountants.
 This could have made the book even more interesting.